0x416c6941/cub3D/README.md

 # cub3D
 cub3D is a simple minimalist ray caster engine.
 <br>
-It's the project targetted for game development and rendering during **Core Curriculum** at *42 Schools*.
+It's the project targeted for game development and rendering during **Core Curriculum** at *42 Schools*.

 ## Building and usage
-To build the project, simple type:
+To build the project, simply type:
 ```
 make
 ```